INESCTEC/citilink-summ/README.md

 Official repository for the paper submission
-**“CitiLink-Summ: A Benchmark for Summarization of Discussion Subjects in European Portuguese Municipal Meeting Minutes”**
+**“CitiLink-Summ: A Dataset of Discussion Subjects Summaries in European Portuguese Municipal Meeting Minutes”**
 for **The Web Conference (WWW) 2026**.

 This repository provides a **dataset sample**, **baseline implementations**, and the **summarization guidelines** used during data creation.